saishmekal/PYTHON/README.md

 ---

-📚 Learning Goals
+📚 Learning Goals:

-This repo is designed to help with:
+  - This repo is designed to help with:

-Strengthening Python fundamentals
+  - Strengthening Python fundamentals

-Practicing file handling and error handling
+  - Practicing file handling and error handling

-Building small projects to gain confidence
+  - Building small projects to gain confidence